 I wanted to send that out in a press release, pass it along to all the reporters covering the trial, perhaps even the jury before it was too late, or maybe scream it so loud the sky would tremble.
 I AM CLEAN.
 I AM SOBER.
 I AM CLEAN.
 I AM SOBER.

 The following Monday, March 21, Rob Ford went into palliative care, and the Pinellas County jury tacked on another $25 million in punitive damages, including $100,000 to me personally.
-I was deeply in debt at the time and unable to afford the award.
+I was deeply in debt at the time and unable to pay it.
 The jury asked if they could give me manual labor, like picking up trash on the side of the road.
 This did not feel great.
-One of the lawyers stopped by my room for a pep-talk and a mental health check-in because he knew how newly sober I was.
-He told me he found my strength inspiring, but my heart was dull and my head was buzzy.
+One of the lawyers stopped by my room for a pep talk and a mental health check-in because he knew how newly sober I was.
+He told me he found my strength inspiring, but that my heart was dull and my head was buzzy.
 I knew he was just saying some things to be nice because I was not inspiring.
 I had absolutely zero strength.
-I was a dejected loser who had to go back to Brooklyn soon to try to find a media job which would be impossible because of how I came across during the trial.
-My mom and dad were not speaking to me because people they knew were not speaking to them due to some of the stuff that was said about me on all the major news networks.
+I was a dejected loser who had to go back to Brooklyn soon to try and find a media job which would be impossible, of course, because of how I was perceived during the trial.
+My mom and dad were not speaking to me, because people they knew were not speaking to them due to some of the stuff that was said about me on all the major news networks.

-I purchased this autographed photo on eBay of Rob Ford arm wrestling Hulk Hogan as a congratulatory present for John.
+I purchased an autographed photo on eBay of Rob Ford arm wrestling Hulk Hogan as a congratulatory present for John.
 I was so happy for him and the site.
 Isn’t it funny that that moment exists, by the way?
 Both of these historic Gawker storylines hamming it up.
 The bit required Hogan to lose to Rob Ford.
-After Ford pinned Hogan, the fat mayor threw up his hands joyously, his triple-XL shirt was untucked and blousey , completely soaked in sweat.
+After Ford pinned Hogan, the fat mayor threw up his hands joyously, his triple-XL shirt untucked and blousey, completely soaked in sweat.
 It was all a big show.